-The Momentum Indicator moved above the 0 level on May 26, 2023.
-You may want to consider a long position or call options on LYFT as a result.
-In of 68 past instances where the momentum indicator moved above 0, the stock continued to climb.
-The odds of a continued upward trend are .
+The Momentum Indicator moved below the 0 level on September 14, 2023.
+You may want to consider selling the stock, shorting the stock, or exploring put options on LYFT as a result.
+In of 74 cases where the Momentum Indicator fell below 0, the stock fell further within the subsequent month.
+The odds of a continued downward trend are .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where LYFT declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
-LYFT’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
+LYFT’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating weak sales and an unprofitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.

 The Tickeron PE Growth Rating for this company is (best 1 - 100 worst), pointing to worse than average earnings growth.
 The PE Growth rating is based on a comparative analysis of stock PE ratio increase over the last 12 months compared against S&P 500 index constituents.